-Neal Creighton has more than a decade of experience in the cyber security industry.
+Mr. Creighton has more than a decade of experience in the cyber security industry.
 As president and CEO, Creighton leads fundraising efforts, having raised $75 million for CounterTack to support next-generation endpoint security innovation.

-As co-founder, president and CEO at GeoTrust, Creighton lead a $24 million financing round, and selling GeoTrust to VeriSign (NASDAQ: VRSN) for $125 million.
+As co-founder, president and CEO at GeoTrust, Mr. Creighton lead a $24 million financing round, and selling GeoTrust to VeriSign (NASDAQ: VRSN) for $125 million.

 Other ventures Creighton has spearheaded include GeoTrust spin-off ChosenSecurity, acquired by PGP, Corp. (now Symantec), and AffirmTrust LLC, acquired by Trend Micro.

-Creighton serves on advisory boards for OneID, Comodo and the Army Cyber Institute, is Chairman of Robly and Chairman of Shield Capital Partners technology advisory board.
+Mr. Creighton serves on advisory boards for OneID, Comodo and the Army Cyber Institute, is Chairman of Robly and Chairman of Shield Capital Partners technology advisory board.
 Neal speaks regularly at industry conferences including RSA, Gartner Security & Risk Summit and America’s Growth Capital.

-Creighton is a graduate of the USMA at West Point, and holds a JD and an MBA from Northwestern University.
+Mr. Creighton is a graduate of the USMA at West Point, and holds a JD and an MBA from Northwestern University.

-Jeff Karras is the Managing Director for Singtel Innov8 and supports North American investment activities.
+Mr. Karras is the Managing Director for Singtel Innov8 and supports North American investment activities.
 He joins Innov8 from Levensohn Venture Partners, where he spent 10 years as a General Partner, responsible for investing in early to expansion stage companies in endpoint security software, semiconductor and communications technologies.

 Past investments include Atheros (Nasdaq: ATHR), Covigo (acquired by Symbol), Veraz Networks (Nasdaq: DLGC), Informative (acquired by SatMetrix), Radiance (acquired by Comcast), Rapt (acquired by Microsoft), Reconnex (acquired by McAfee), Plum (acquired by Nokia), Sim Ops Studios (acquired), and Shotspotter (private).

-Jeff received a B.S. in Commerce from the University of Virgina, and an MBA from the Wharton School of University of Pennsylvania.
+Mr. Karras received a B.S. in Commerce from the University of Virgina, and an MBA from the Wharton School of University of Pennsylvania.

-Jack earned a J.D. and bachelor’s degree with distinction from the University of Virginia.
+Mr. Kerrigan earned a J.D. and bachelor’s degree with distinction from the University of Virginia.